“My Boyfriend Couldn’t Stand My Symptoms, or The Story of My Valentine’s Day Breakup”

 True, but in the end, it wasn’t just his height.
 It was his personality and everything he represented that I wasn’t — well-organized, a real planner, a good executor, and self-confident.

 And therein lies the real problem — it wasn’t about looks; it was about personality.
 He is the sort of person who staples papers on a marked spot and keeps his car keys in the same place.
 My constantly changing thoughts, my scattered conversations, and my, well … what some would call flakiness — all of these very real ADHD symptoms and challenges, which will be a part of me for life — annoyed him.
 When I feel tempted to call him, I remember how suffocated I felt when he wanted to schedule times to talk with me, the same time, the same day, and I felt suffocated by what I regarded as rigidity or maybe a touch of obsessive-compulsive disorder (OCD).
-While the stability and certainty of a relationship is something I crave, the Indian Yogi Boyfriend couldn’t understand why I can be so unpredictable, why so often I would change my mind.
+While the stability and certainty of a relationship is something I crave, the boyfriend couldn’t understand why I can be so unpredictable, why so often I would change my mind.
 And I never felt like I could tell him.

 Besides, is it really possible for someone like me, someone with ADHD, to be with someone so stable?
 Does the condition keep me from getting tied down?
 Am I too inattentive and distracted to settle into a relationship, or am I simply commitment-phobic?